 Dishon Nderi was again mentioned as a suspect in one of the tunneling murders, so-called because of the means by which the assailants gained access to the houses of the victims.
 The victim, Alice Wanjiru a 23-year-old mother of one was asleep in the house together with two of her siblings and a daughter when the attack occurred.
 Wanjiru died in hospital while recovering from her injuries.

 She was six months pregnant.
 Remarkably, even though Nderi has been positively identified by the sister of the victim as the attacker, he has not been arrested even after another burrowing murder occurred on April 22.
 The attacker even left behind items of clothing; a jacket and a knife.

 The items left behind in at least two of the murders could be teeming with DNA evidence that would put the attackers away but the police chose to simply ask the wife of Nderi to confirm if the items belonged to her or her husband.
 Her denial was enough proof of Nderi’s innocence apparently and all he has to do is to report to the Ol Joro Orok police station every week.

-The defence of the police boss in this subcounty, Isaac Ruto is that the murders are caused by family land disputes or are crimes of passion.
-Does it mean that the killers should go scot free?
-Bungoma’s cases may be different because they occurred in the wake of the Covid – 19 crisis which brought on a curfew that criminal gangs have taken advantage of to terrorise the residents and commit violent robberies.
+The defense of the police boss in this sub-county, Isaac Ruto is that the murders are caused by family land disputes or are crimes of passion.
+Does it mean that the killers should go scot-free?
+Bungoma’s cases may be different because they occurred in the wake of the Covid – 19 crisis which brought on a curfew that criminal gangs have taken advantage of to terrorize the residents and commit violent robberies.